PgBiel/elembic/src/element.typ

 #let styled = { set text(red); [a] }.func()
 #let state-update-func = state(".").update(1).func()
 #let counter-update-func = counter(".").update(1).func()

-// Potential modes for configuration of styles.
-// This defines how we declare a set rule (or similar)
-// within a certain scope.
-#let style-modes = (
-  // Normal mode: we store metadata in a bibliography.title set rule.
-  //
-  // Before doing so, we retrieve the original value for bibliography.title,
-  // allowing us to restore it later.
-The effect is that the library is
-  // fully hygienic, that is, the change to bibliography.title is not perceptible.
-  //
-  // The downside is that retrieving the original value for bibliography.title costs
-  // an additional nested context { } call, of which there is a limit of 64.
-This means
-  // that, in this mode, you can have up to 32 non-consecutive set rules.
-  normal: 0,

-  // leaky mode: similar to normal mode, but we don't try to preserve the value of bibliography.title
-  // after applying our changes to the document.
-This doubles the limit to up to 64 non-consecutive
-  // set rules since we no longer have an extra step to retrieve the old value, but, as a downside,
-  // we lose the original value of bibliography.title.
-While, in a future change, we might be able to
-  // preserve the FIRST known value, we can't generally preserve its value at later points, so the
-  // value of bibliography.title is effectively frozen before the first custom set rule.
-  //
-  // This mode should be used by package authors which know there won't be a bibliography (or, really,
-  // any custom user input) at some point to avoid consuming the set rule cost.
-End users can also use
-  // this mode if they hit a "max show rule depth exceeded" error.
-  //
-  // Note that this mode can only be enabled on individual set rules.
-  leaky: 1,

-  // Stateful mode: this is entirely different from the other modes and should only be set by the end
-  // user (not by packages).
-This stores the style chain - and, thus, set rules' updated fields - in
-  // a 'state()'.
-This is more likely to be slower and lead to trouble as it triggers at least one
-  // document relayout.
-However, **this mode does not have a set rule limit.** Therefore, it can be
-  // used as a last resort by the end user if they can't fix the "max show rule depth exceeded error".
-  //
-  // Enabling this mode is as simple as using `#show: e.stateful.toggle(true)` at the beginning of the
-  // document.
-This will trigger a compatibility behavior where existing set rules will push to the
-  // state, even if they're not in the stateful mode.
-It will also push existing set rule data into
-  // the style 'state()'.
-Therefore, existing set rules are compatible with stateful mode, but this
-  // only effectively fixes the error if the set rules are individually switched to stateful mode
-  // with `e.stateful.set_` instead of `e.set_`.
-  stateful: 2
-)

-// When on stateful mode, this state holds the sequence of 'data' for each scope.
-// The last element on the list is the "current" data.
-#let style-state = state("__elembic_element_state", ())

 // Default library-wide data.
 #let default-global-data = (